 The senses, including hearing, sight, smell, taste, and touch, are not affected by ALS.
 In most cases, people with ALS do not experience difficulties in bowel, bladder or sexual function.

 Why is it important that you act now?

 Hopefully, you already have.
 If not, all you have to do is go here.
 Because there are an estimated 450,000 people worldwide living with ALS.
 Every 90 minutes, someone else is diagnosed.
 But most people with ALS only live 2-5 years after their first signs of disease.
 In order to help those who already have the disease, there is no time to waste.

 How is ALS treated?

 Currently, there is only a single medicine for specifically treating ALS – riluzole.
 And even this drug, marketed by Sanofi-Aventis under the name Rilutek, only extends survival about 2 to 3 months.
 So there is currently an urgent, unmet medical need for effective treatments for this devastating and fatal disease.
-That’s why we need you to donate today!
+That’s why we need you

 Who is already acting?